How to Find Qualified Marriage and Relationship Help

 What happens in a couples counseling session?

-During the first couple of sessions, the counselor will gather information about the relationship, begin to evaluate your situation, and work with you to develop a plan get the relationship help you need.
+During the first couple of sessions, the counselor should gather information about the relationship, begin to evaluate your situation, and work with you to develop a plan to get you the relationship help you need.

+It’s important that you and your partner feel comfortable with your couples counselor.
 Trust your gut.
-While you may not know after the first session if counseling will help your relationship, you should be able to get a sense of the skill of the couples therapist after just a few sessions.
+While it may take more than one session to determine if counseling will help your relationship, you should get a sense of the skill and experience of the couples therapist after just a few sessions.

 Ask yourself the following questions: